» Oil & Gas

 Inspection bodies are accredited to ISO/IEC 17020: Requirements for the operation of various types of bodies performing inspection throughout the oil and gas supply chain.
 This includes the inspection of pressure systems, storage vessels and tanks, process plant and systems, technical & commercial oil & gas measurement systems, environmental metering systems and general industrial metering systems, onshore and pre-shipment inspection, and the carriage of dangerous goods by rail or road.

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including analysed gases, gas mixtures, and gaseous materials.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including analysed gases, gas mixtures, and gaseous materials.

 UKAS provides accreditation for organisations seeking appointment by a UK competent authority under EC Directives or UK Regulations.